kellyvaughn/kvlly/src/content/pages/leaddev.md

 ### Interested in corporate training or a workshop for your event?

 I also offer personalized leadership training for conference attendees and teams.
 [Get in touch](/contact) to discuss corporate and workshop rates.

+---

+### Want to share your management story?

+In early 2026 I'm kicking off a new video series called **The Modern Leader Conversations** where I interview other engineering leaders about their career journey and talk through a mistake they made that shaped who they are as a leader.

+I'd love to talk to you!
+You can fill out the quick interest form [here](https://modernleader.is/conversations).